Billy99/ovn-kuber-traffic-flow-tests/README.md

 -rw-rw-r--.
 1 user user   71 Jun  9 13:51 .gitignore
 ```

-*NOTE:* The `cleanup.sh` script does not remove these files and each subsequent run of
+*NOTE:* The *'cleanup.sh'* script does not remove these files and each subsequent run of
-`test.sh` overwrites the previous test run.
+*'test.sh'* overwrites the previous test run.
 They can be removed manually or using
 `CLEAN_ALL=true ./cleanup.sh`.

 ### ovnkube-trace